jmorrison11/jmorrison11.github.io/covidtracing.md

 title: "covidtracing"
 permalink: /covidtracing/ -->

+# List Interfaces and Bridges
-# This is a "COVID" tracing program (This isn't real COVID data)
+## This is a "COVID" tracing program (This isn't real COVID data)

 This was built using the IDE Netbeans in Java with ANT.
 And the visualization was made using http://bridges-cs.herokuapp.com/.
 ![Visual of the bridges, vertices, and edges.](covidtracing.png)